 - I will not publish or circulate research

-or reports to which a client or colleague has a proprietary
+or reports to which a client has a proprietary

 right, without that person's written consent; I will observe these rights,

 whether my report was made directly to the

 To protect the profession

 - I will act, speak, and write in a

 manner I believe to be in the best interests